p123456vls/shop/README.md

   <img  src="ios1.gif">
 </p>
 <hr>
-  Select products to add to the cart -- add or remove selected products then place the order, if already logged in.
+  Select products to add to the cart, add or remove selected products, then place the order, if already logged in.
   The order is stored in the Firebase database.